polterguy/polterguy.github.io/tutorials/http-rest/index.md

 You can also post files directly, _without_ loading your files into memory first, by replacing your above **[payload]** argument with a **[filename]** argument, having the value of a relative path within your _"/files/"_ folder, that is an actual existing file.
 This has the advantage of simply doing a stream copy, never exhausting your server's memory, regardless of how large your files are.
-You can also pass in streams as your **[content]** value in a similar fashion.
+You can also pass in streams as your **[content]** value in a similar fashion, and/or as expressions leading to streams, strings, or anything really - Including a byte array.

-However, most of the times you want to post something to another endpoint, it's typically JSON.
+However, most of the times you want to post something to another endpoint, it's typically JSON you want to post.
 Hyperlambda implements a lot of helper slots and features to help you out with this.
 The code below for instance, will automatically transform your lambda object to JSON, dynamically populate its `id` field with the value of **[.userId]**, before transmitting your JSON to the endpoint.

 ```
 .userId:int:1